From-Far-Away/GraphIt/README.md

 # GraphIt
-Centralization of graphic works for the From-Far-Away projet
+Centralization of graphic works for the From-Far-Away project